wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 ## Requests

-A request MUST contain the tags VER and NONC.
+A request MUST contain the tags VER and NONC and SHOIULD include the tag SRV.
 Tags other than NONC and VER SHOULD be ignored by the server.
 A future version of this protocol may mandate additional tags in the message and assign them semantic meaning.

 The size of the request message SHOULD be at least 1024 bytes when the UDP transport mode is used.
 To attain this size the ZZZZ tag SHOULD be